peter88213/novxlib/docs/document_types.md

 ## Import section list

-The following columns can be written back to the noveltree project:
+The following columns can be written back to the novelibre project:

 - Title
 - Description